pahuja-gor/flixster/README.md

 ### Notes
 #### Describe any challenges encountered while building the app:
-#### - The storyboards weren't showing up properly on xCode.
-They were showing up as black screens
 - The storyboards weren't showing up properly on xCode.
 They were showing up as black screens